jschaefer619/DH150-2020S/README.md

 ### Website Two: [KXLU](https://kxlu.com)

-#### *Description* /: KXLU.com is the companion website to the terrestrial 88.9 FM Radio station.
+#### *Description*: KXLU.com is the companion website to the terrestrial 88.9 FM Radio station.
 This is also a college radio station for Loyola Marimount Univeristy.
 It many of the same features as UCLA Radio's website\: there is a livestream, blog, events page, DJ page, etc.

-### *Brief Evaluation and Motivation* /: KXLU has a great, modern aesthetic to their website.
+#### *Brief Evaluation and Motivation*: KXLU has a great, modern aesthetic to their website.
 Clearly, there was a sizable budget allocated to updating and mantaining this website.
 However, some features have also been neglected by content creators, and some of the actions take users to confusing sister websites.
 Some fine-tuning would go a long way.
 With KXLU positioned as a 'rival' station to UCLA Radio, I believe it would be fruitful to understand where it's design choices suceed and where it falls flat.

 ![kxlu landing](https://user-images.githubusercontent.com/56604738/78828056-f58efc80-7998-11ea-9764-8a022cbab06d.png)

 ### Heuristic One: Visiblity of system status

-* There are responsive action when interactive parts of the website are scrolled over with the mouse.
+* There is responsive action when interactive parts of the website are scrolled over with the mouse.
 * Similar to UCLA Radio, the livestream does not display any information about which song is being played.
 Very undesirable for a college radio station.

 * *Severity Rating 3*